gkaf89/NCC-Trainings/docs/organization/instructions_for_educators.md

 6. **Technical Support:**

    Use the [LXP service ticket system](https://servicedesk.lxp.lu/servicedesk/customer/portal/4) to request compute node resources, specifying the expected number of participants.
 Make these requests at least two weeks before the event starts.
-Alternatively, you can forward the list of participants to the [Julie DEL DUCA](mailto:julie.delduca@lxp.lu), the project coordinator in LuxProvide to create the user accounts.
+Alternatively, you can forward the list of participants to [Julie DEL DUCA](mailto:julie.delduca@lxp.lu), the project coordinator in LuxProvide to create the user accounts.

 Make sure to follow these guidelines to ensure a successful training event.